Viewed 26286 times

 Fresh Vaal, Papadi

-A summer delight.
-Usually every summer in India, Indians get a surplus supply of fresh green beans which are delicious to eat and have unique taste.
+A Winter delight.
+Usually every Winter in India, we get a surplus supply of fresh green beans which are delicious to eat and have unique taste.
 The whole beans look almost like green peas with shells on.
 The shells are harder than green peas.
 Vibrantly delicious flavor, wonderful texture and a wealth of health-promoting nutrients.

 Sprouted surti papadi seeds